Influence of orbital nematic order on spin responses in Fe-based superconductors: Introduction

 \section{Introduction}

-The electronic nematic state is a novel state in nature which breaks rotational symmetry spontaneously but is translational invariant.\cite{Fradkin} In the newly discovered Fe-based superconductors (FeSCs), the rotation symmetry breaking has been observed ubiquitously, in such as charge resistivity,\cite{ChuScience,ChuScience2012} ARPES,\cite{ZXShen,YiShen2011,Feng2012,YiShen2014} neutron spectra,\cite{HarrigerDai2012,LuoDai2013,LuDaiScience2014,McQueeney2014} optical conductivity,\cite{Uchida2011,Lucarelli2011} nuclear magnetic resonance (NMR) and nuclear quadrupole resonance (NQR),\cite{Fu2012,Baek2014,Lang2010} magnetic torque measurement,\cite{KasahasiMatsuda} STM/STS,\cite{AllanDavis,Rosenthal,Singh2013} Raman spectra,\cite{Gallais2013} X-ray,\cite{LiXray} etc. Some reviews are given in References.\cite{FisherShen,HuXu} The rotational symmetry breaking leads to a nematic phase transition at critical temperature $T_c$.
-This nematic phase transition shows close correlation to the structural and magnetic phase transitions.\cite{Fernandes2010,Fernandes2013,Bohmer2014} The origin of the nematic phase transition and its roles in superconductivity are now active topics in the field.
+The electronic nematic state is a novel state in nature which breaks rotational symmetry spontaneously but is translational invariant\cite{Fradkin}.
+In the newly discovered Fe-based superconductors (FeSCs), the rotational symmetry breaking is ubiquitous.
+It has been observed in different experimental probes, charge resistivity\cite{ChuScience,ChuScience2012}, angle-resolved photoemission spectroscopy (ARPES)\cite{ZXShen,YiShen2011,Feng2012,YiShen2014,DingH2015,LuDH2015}, neutron scattering\cite{HarrigerDai2012,LuoDai2013,LuDaiScience2014,McQueeney2014}, optical conductivity\cite{Uchida2011,Lucarelli2011}, nuclear magnetic/quadrupole resonance (NMR/NQR)\cite{Fu2012,Baek2014,Lang2010}, magnetic torque measurement\cite{KasahasiMatsuda}, scanning tunneling microscope/spectroscopy (STM/STS)\cite{AllanDavis,Rosenthal,Singh2013}, Raman scattering\cite{Gallais2013}, X-ray diffraction\cite{LiXray}, etc. (Some reviews are given in References\cite{FisherShen,HuXu}.)
+The rotational symmetry breaking leads to a nematic phase transition at critical temperature $T_c$.
+This nematic phase transition shows close correlation to the structural and magnetic phase transitions\cite{Fernandes2010,Fernandes2013,Bohmer2014}.
+The origin of the nematic phase transition and its correlation with superconductivity are now active topics in the field.

 One complexity to study the electronic nematicity comes from the fact that the rotational symmetry breaking manifests itself in different channels simultaneously.
 Table \ref{tab1} shows the various nematic parameters in experiments.
 From Landau's principle of symmetry breaking, the multiplicity of the nematic parameters can be easily understood.
 Consider the symmetry breaking of Fe-site symmetry group from $D_{2d}$ to $D_2$ in Fe-1111 and Fe-122 families.
 Any function $O_{\eta}$ which is invariant under the operations of $D_2$ but not that of $D_{2d}$ can be defined as a nematic parameter.
-From symmetry group theory, it can be defined as
+It can be defined mathematically as